 It’s easy to see consumption.
 It’s easy to show off money spent.
 All of our best money choices are hidden.
 We can be making huge gains behind the scenes, and our friends might never know.

 You have a different tribe!

 It’s ok if their up is your down.
 They can celebrate whatever they want.
 You have a different tribe.
 And I will celebrate with you.
 Every choice catapults you closer to your goals.
 We will celebrate that together.
 Every choice buys you more freedom instead of less.
 We will throw confetti into the air together.
 Find cheaper housing, pay off your mortgage, keep driving that old car, kill your credit card debt for good: And we will rally behind you!
 Cheering you on.
 Just so blasting happy for you!

 Because we understand what those things really mean and how powerful those choices are.
 We are living on purpose.

 We know what we want, what we value, and will do what it takes to get there even if we can’t share it on Facebook.

 More freedom.
 More choices.
 More opportunities.
 More time for things that matter.

 - Have you ever wanted more celebration for your hidden wins?

-- Have you ever wanted to shout at the coworker who took out a 6 year car loan on a $35,000 car, “I actually HAVE $35,000, but you don’t see me wasting it on some stupid car!”
+- Have you ever wanted to shout at the coworker who took out a 6-year car loan on a $35,000 car, “I actually HAVE $35,000, but you don’t see me wasting it on some stupid car!”
 Oh, course not.
 That’s not nice.
-Maybe I have thought it in my head.
+Maybe I have thought about it in my head.

-- How are you liking the changes on my homepage?
+- How do you like the changes on my homepage?
 Who else noticed that I miss-spelled financial?
 Duh!
 It was a Homer Simpson moment for sure!
 Big thanks to Harmony for catching that. =) Truth be told, I’m a truly horrendous speller.
 Spell check often has no idea what I am trying to say.